dancab489/collab-practice/README.md

-# bootstrap-boilerplate
+# collab-practice
-2022 April 11 challenge of the day
+2022 April 13 challenge of the day

 ## About
-Learning to build mobile friendly websites.
-This is a continuation of learning to build websites as a beginner.
-Repositories and branches become increasingly familiar.
+Learning to collaborate with classmates.